hindu-comm/mail_stream_advaita-l/2017/07/UNCHECKED_Re_advaiti/462__Praveen_R._Bhat.md

 > “AvasthAtraya Chandrike’,  “ParamArtha ChintAmaNi “  etc. You may like to
 > refer to them.
 >
-​Thanks, but I can barely read Kannada​ words!
+Thanks, but I can barely read Kannada words!
 Even in other languages, I'm very choosy with what I read.
 I prefer to stick to main prasthAnatraya or prakraNas than anything else.